 Please check back for information on pre-conference workshops in Atlanta.

-Four pre-conference workshops will be offered in Las Vegas on Friday, February 16 and Saturday, February 17 in advance of the 2018 Annual Meeting at the Flamingo Las Vegas.
+Four pre-conference workshops will be offered in Albuquerque on Friday, August 3rd and Saturday August 4th in advance of the 2018 Summer Conference at the Hotel Albuquerque.

 All Day Workshop Descriptions

 1. NEA/NFDF Professional Development Workshop: Addressing Ethical Practices in Teaching and Understanding the Professional Responsibilities of Teachers and Teacher Candidates (Sat.
 8/4/18, 9:00 a.m. - 12:00 p.m., $50)

 ATE's National Directors of Field Experience has joined NEA in sponsoring a workshop that focuses on two important guiding forces for the work of educators: codes of conduct and the recently developed Model Code of Educator Ethics.
 Candidates and in-service practitioners must be familiar with the kinds of activities (conduct) that may put them in jeopardy contractually, legally, and for maintaining a teaching license.
 Educators also face difficult challenges involving ethical decision-making, situations for which there are no easy 'right answers'.

 Participants in this workshop will share and learn about the kinds of statutes and code of conduct issues candidates should know and understand.
 The session will also orient participants to their ethical responsibilities for in-service and pre-service teachers, provide guidance for how the Model Code of Educator Ethics might be used by preparation programs and by states, and will provides decision-making strategies based on MCEE for addressing dilemmas.
 The session can also cover questions about how the MCEE might best be used by preparation programs and State Departments of Education.

 Blake West, Ed.D., Senior Policy Analyst, NEA Center for Great Public Schools - Teacher Quality, Washington, DC